 The largest of the first sessions at the Agile Open SoCal Conference was on anti-patterns.
-It was facilitated by one of our coaches, Brett Palmer, and Dave Brown, a wonderful agile leader at First American.
+It was facilitated by one of our coaches and Dave Brown, a wonderful agile leader at First American.
 And it was disrupted by me.
 The attendees from numerous companies at various stages listed over two dozen common problems.
-These people knew from experience, and had stories to tell, of how agile gets derailed.
+These people knew from experience and had stories to tell, of how agile gets derailed.

 Almost every one of the issues listed involved Managers and Leadership…

 I hesitate to even write about leadership, because I feel time and attention to the subject is pulled in so many directions without getting real results.

 So, based on what I heard yesterday, let me just give you three quick, practical (and likely difficult) questions that could make a world of difference to your agile adoption.

 - Do you spend time with the teams?
 Do you attend the demos?
 Observe the stand-ups?
 Too often, agile is seen as an IT change, and management hardly shows it’s face, much less be involved, or (ideally) LEAD the change effort.
-With it relegated and localized to IT only, business continues to operate as normal, locking down (unclear) requirements up front, throwing them over the wall to IT, and waiting for the timer to go off and the product be delivered.
+With it relegated and localized to IT only, the business continues to operate as normal, locking down (unclear) requirements up front, throwing them over the wall to IT, and waiting for the timer to go off and the product be delivered.
 All of this without much collaboration.
-It’s effectively waterfall with the development phase using sprints, but that’s all.
+It’s effectively waterfalling the development phase using sprints, but that’s all.
 Did waterfall work for you in the past?

 …one more question.
 And this is the one that’s been bugging me since a chat with the agile leader at a large insurance company:

 Do you think you’re making real change simply because there’s a lot of activity?

 Or do you see real results?
 And it’s not (just) velocity.
 That’s easy to game.
 Where are you at with quality metrics, predictability, cycle time, Net Promoter Score, Employee NPS, % of time spent on innovation vs maintenance?